aaron-grau/curic/react/projects/pokedex/pokedex_i.md

 We recommend using an object to store collections of objects in an app's state.
-While this may impose a few more obstacles for iterating over the collection to render, an object will prove far superior for updating or deleting individual pokémon in our collection (re: time complexity of objects vs array methods).
+While this may impose a few more obstacles for iterating over the collection to render, an object will prove far superior for updating or deleting individual pokemon in our collection (re: time complexity of objects vs array methods).
 Note the current sample state looks a lot like the json response returned by the `PokemonController#index` action.